altaf171/django-quizapp/README.md

 # django-quizapp
 quizapp using  django bootstrap5

-django-widget-tweaks is required to install
+django-widget-tweaks is required to installed ------------
-\npip3 install django-widget-tweaks
+pip3 install django-widget-tweaks